CyberReboot/vent/README.md

 FAQ
 ====

-**Q**: What are the credentials to login if I don't use certificates?
+**Q**: What are the credentials to login if I don't use certificates/keys?

 **A**: docker/tcuser